viktord1985/flutter_background_file_transfer/README.md

 ## Upcoming Features

 Future versions will include:
-- Native queue management implementation templates
-  - iOS: Example implementation using NSURLSession with built-in queue management
-  - Android: Example implementation using WorkManager with transfer queue
-  - This will allow developers to implement queue management directly in their apps without depending on the plugin's queue system
 - Advanced retry strategies with exponential backoff
   - Configurable retry attempts with customizable delays
   - Intelligent retry based on error type (network, server, etc.)